midonet/midonet-kubernetes/doc/custom-resource.md

                      owner: Service
 </pre>

-A Kubernetes resources can be updated in a way it deletes some of Translations.
 A controller can find those Translations by traversing Translations owned by the Kubernetes resource.
+When a Kubernetes resource is updated in a way it deletes some of Translations, the contoller uses the ownership info to delete stale Translations.

 ### Pusher

 The "pusher" controller watches the changes in Translation resources and reflects them to the backend.
 (MidoNet API)

+This controller is the only entity in this integration to request modifications of the backend resources.

+### Finalizer

+Translations are always created with "midonet.org/deleter" finalizer to ensure the deletion of the corresponding resources on the backend.
+When a Translation is deleted, it's the responsibility of the pusher controller (see below section) to remove the finalizer after applying the deletion to the backend.

 ### Limitations